jmhoffman4/DATA-440/Project2.md

 I was also unable to produce heatmaps that seemed to be useful.
 Using the raw data I was able to produce a single heatmap, although it is not what I expected.
 I also believe that it does not represent variation in the data in the same way that we expect it too.
 Overall this was a dissapointing end to a project which gave me many problems over the course of the class.
 Multiple attempts to troubleshoot over slack and email did not earn replies, which was also a significant setback as I was unable to attend office hours.

 ![](raw.png)
 The script below encompasses what I was able to do with the data and does not include the functions and analyses that I was unsuccessful with.
+It will not run smoothly due to the fragmented nature of my successes and setbacks over the course of the project.

 [Script](P2_Final_Script.R)